MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 But what stayed constant was that those who made videos on the game would not make a career out of it.
 While popular, the game did not have a big enough viewerbase on YouTube.
 Those who wanted to make real money would pursue traditional careers or at the very least had a part time job.

 With this, those making content mostly did it out of passion.
 While getting some ad revenue on the side was nice, making a living off of Geometry Dash was never going to happen.

+But for the first time ever: that is changing.

+With the community constantly reaching new peak player peaks and being the most alive it'a ever been, a Geometry Dsh YouTube revolution went underway.
+Many Geometry Dash channels, of all different kinds, popped up in 2021 and blew up in 2022.